nuitrcs/intro-command-line-april-2019/commandline2.md

 This is the material we'll cover during the second part of the workshop.
 We may deviate a little, but we'll work from this.

 We'll continue working exclusively in Command line.
+Note: We will use word directories, which is essentially the same as folders.

 Questions for this session:
 - "How can I move around on my computer?"